 Understanding Fibromyalgia and Chronic Pain Disorders

 With fibromyalgia, the pain can be present all over the body with no overt source of illness or injury and doesn’t go away predictably either.
-The more that is understood about fibromyalgia, the more it seems that this pain signaling process does not work properly.
+The more we learn about fibromyalgia, the more it seems that this pain signaling process does not work properly.
 Essentially, the “volume knob” for pain processing is turned up, which causes a person with fibromyalgia to experience heightened levels of pain.
 Compared to a person without the condition, fibromyalgia sufferers may experience pain from things that would not ordinarily hurt at all as well as perceiving more severe pain from things that would typically only hurt a little.
-This phenomenon is referred to as central sensitization, and it may be the key to getting to the bottom of the intense response to pain seen in those living with fibromyalgia.
+This phenomenon is central sensitization.
+It may be the key to getting to the bottom of the intense response to pain of those with fibromyalgia.

 Discovering Fibromyalgia’s Central Nervous System Roots

 The central nervous system (CNS) is responsible for coordinating the actions and functions of your entire body.
-Made up of your brain, brainstem, and spinal cord, the central nervous system is so integral to your body that it is completely protected by bone – your brain by the skull, brainstem by the two uppermost vertebrae in the neck, and the spinal cord by the remaining vertebrae below.
-If normal CNS function is prevented because of spinal misalignment, specifically at the level of the brainstem, it can eventually lead to the type of abnormal pain processing seen with fibromyalgia.
-This is an important link for fibromyalgia sufferers to understand since many cases can be traced back to an illness, trauma, or injury that may have caused the initial misalignment.
+Consists of your brain, brainstem, and spinal cord, the central nervous system is so integral to your body that it is completely protected by bone – your brain by the skull, brainstem by the two uppermost vertebrae in the neck, and the spinal cord by the remaining vertebrae below.
+If spinal misalignment prevents the normal CNS function, it can eventually lead to the type of abnormal pain processing which happens in fibromyalgia.
+This is an important link for fibromyalgia sufferers to understand since many cases have a connection to illness, trauma, or injury.

-If you’re living with the impact of fibromyalgia symptoms on your daily life, ensuring normal central nervous system function is a big piece of the puzzle when it comes to experiencing relief.
+If you’re living with fibromyalgia, ensuring normal central nervous system function is the key to relief.
 Upper cervical chiropractic care fills this niche naturally by using precise, gentle corrections to restore normal function.
 This gives your body the best opportunity possible to heal and experience improvement.
-To learn more about this unique approach to true healthcare, use our website to locate a doctor in your area and schedule a consultation.
+To learn more about this unique approach, use our website to locate a doctor in your area.